Omron B3K series

 - Travel: 3: 3–3.2 mm, 35: 3.5 mm

-- Customer: T: Logitech, M: Metadot
+- Customer: L: Logitech, M: Metadot, C: unknown

 The explanation of “3” and “35” (or indeed “13” and “135”) remains a guess.
 As of 2020, the Logitech website gives 3.2 mm as the travel distance for Romer-G switches, while originally travel was given as 3 mm.
 No Romer-G switches have the travel distance claimed, which makes verification difficult, but broadly it does appear that the original blue types (B3K-T13L) have less travel than the later models.
 One explanation could be that the removal of the damping prongs increased travel slightly, and the code remained “3” as the change in travel was not intentional and the rest of the switch remained unaltered.